Big3: 2017-2024

+2025–present

 Regular season

 In 2017 and 2018, teams competed in an eight-game, eight-week regular season from late-June through mid-August.
 Each week, a different city hosted four games in which all eight teams would compete.
 Teams faced each other at least once during the regular season, with a rematch of the week one games occurring in week eight.
 The four teams with the best record at the end of the regular season qualified for the semifinals.

 In 2019, the league expanded to 12 teams and visits two cities each week, playing three games in each city.

 The 2020 Big3 season was cancelled due to the COVID-19 pandemic.

 In 2021, the first three weekends and the last two Saturdays of play was held in Las Vegas, with games also played in Dallas, Milwaukee and Chicago.

 In 2022, the regular season was held in Chicago and Dallas.

+In 2023, the regular season was held once a week in Chicago, Dallas, Brooklyn, Memphis, Miami, Boston, Charlotte and Detroit.

 Playoffs

 In 2017-2019, the league featured a two-week post-season in August which included a semifinals round and a championship game.
 Winners of the championship are awarded the Julius Erving Championship Trophy.
 In addition to the playoff tournament, both weeks featured games (including a consolation game) consisting solely of teams which had been eliminated from championship contention; the results of these games determined those team's final rankings.

 In 2021, the championship round was held in the Bahamas in early September.

-In 2022, the 2017-2019 format was used but did not featured a 3rd place game.
+In 2022, the 2017-2019 format was used but did not feature a 3rd place game.